sap-tutorials/Tutorials/tutorials/cp-aibus-dox-swagger-ui/cp-aibus-dox-swagger-ui.md

 When you create a service instance for Document Information Extraction, a `default` client is automatically created.
 A client is used in most of the endpoints to distinguish and separate data.

-Trial users can only create one client.
+Free tier and trial users can only create one client.
 To see your list of clients:

 1. Expand the **GET /clients** endpoint.